AVAnnotate/documentation/pages/annotationsets.md

 - By default, Annotation sets are first added to the 'Default' set through `Event` settings.

+{: .warning }
-The 'Default' set can be renamed but cannot be deleted.
+> The 'Default' annotation set can be renamed but cannot be deleted.

 - Additional annotation sets can be uploaded under `Event` settings via a IIIF manifest, an imported spreadsheet, or .VTT file (Web Video Text Track file).